sualsoft/Clienk/content/english/contact-center.md

   enable: true
   bg_color: "#3564b1"
   title: "MAKE YOURSELF AVAILABLE.
 ENGAGE YOUR CUSTOMERS WHEREVER THEY ARE"
-  content: What if you could talk to anyone, anywhere, anytime?
-Allow your agents to engage customers over telephone, websites, mobile apps, e-commerce platforms and popular messaging apps and tie all their interactions all together in one unified workspace for your support and sales teams with Clienk.
+  content: With Clienk's omni-channel customer service dashboard, your agents can engage customers through telephone, websites, mobile apps, e-commerce platforms, and popular messaging apps, all in one unified workspace.
+Experience the convenience of being able to talk to customers anytime, anywhere and have all their interactions seamlessly integrated for improved support and sales management.
   image: /assets/img/livechat-header.svg
   button:
     enable: false